 if not self.cost_per_success_tracked:

-return False, "cost_per_success not tracked — token totals are insufficient"
+return False, "cost_per_success not tracked — token totals are an alibi, not a metric"

 if self.max_reconstruction_time_minutes > 5: